 GentleCure Blog

-The National Weather Association provides a UV Index forecast for most of the regions across the United States.
+The National Weather Service provides a UV Index forecast—an essential tool in understanding UV levels by location.
+If you’re wondering how to read a UV index map, you’ve come to the right place.
 Simply input your zip code, and you can view the hourly and daily UV Index forecast for your area.
 In addition to the UV Index scale, you can also reference UV Index maps, which show the different levels of radiation by location in a color-coded format.
 Below, we delve into greater detail about the UV Index scale and how to read a UV Index map.

 UV Index Map Explained

 If you want to view the UV Index map for the United States, go to the UV Index on EPA.gov.
-There, you’ll see UV Index maps for the whole country over the course of 1-4 days.
+There, you’ll see UV Index maps for the whole country—each displaying UV forecast values by region.
+These values correspond with the UV index scale, a key guide in UV radiation awareness.
 The map shows the predicted UV Index values during the solar noon hour for each day.
 Below the map, you’ll find the UV Index map key; these values are based on the UV Index scale and each number corresponds to a different color.
 The higher the number, the greater the UV radiation.

 UV Radiation by Region

-On a UV Index map of the U.S. during solar noon, southern states are usually shaded in colors like pink, red, and orange.
 Northern states are usually shaded in light orange, yellow, light green, dark green, and blue.
-These colors on the map key correlate to higher UV radiation exposure in the southern regions vs. lower UV radiation exposure in the northern regions.
+These colors on the UV exposure map correlate to higher UV radiation exposure in the southern regions vs. lower UV radiation exposure in the northern regions.

 If you were to look at a world UV Index map, you would notice higher levels of UV radiation in regions that are consistently warmer, such as the regions around the equator.
 The UV Index Scale is 1-11+, and in countries that are close to the equator, it’s not uncommon for the UV radiation level to be as high as 20.